Washington Avenue Branch

 - High School Equivalency Test Prep Classes – Capital Region BOCES High School Equivalency (HSE) Diploma test prep class (adults)

-- Albany Made Creative Lab – Our new Albany Made digital and creative labs at our Washington Avenue Branch provide adults with public access to creative arts materials and digital technology, like a 3D printer and scanner, a craft laser cutter, and more (adults)
+- Albany Made Creative Lab – Our new Albany Made digital and creative labs at our Washington Avenue Branch provide adults with public access to creative arts materials and digital technology, like a 3D printer and scanner, a craft laser cutter, audio and video editing software, bike repair station, and more (adults)